lee0c/lee0c.github.io/_posts/2024/2024-09-06-ubiquity-of-enby.md

 ---

+update: in [gender census' 2025 report](https://www.gendercensus.com/results/2025-worldwide/#identity-words){:target="_blank"} the numbers continue to be very similar, sitting at about 62% and 30% respectively.

+---

+in 2024, ~60% of respondents use "nonbinary." ~29% use "enby."

+---

 according to [gender census](https://www.gendercensus.com){:target="_blank"}, which surveys "people whose genders are not adequately described, expressed or encompassed by the restrictive gender binary":

 - ~64% of respondents use the term "nonbinary"